 You’ve been posting consistently and yet your page views are stagnant.

 It’s times like these you feel like you’re talking to an endless void.

 The hope of making money from content creation seem bleak.

 How are you supposed to earn money if you aren’t getting any page views?

 I can relate.
 I’ve had multiple blogs, and some of those blogs would get less than ten views a day, and hardly made any sales at a time that I was working so hard to become a full-time blogger.

 Maybe you’re now thinking, “What can I do to attract more page views?”

-Let me share with you a couple of reasons why you’re stuck at less than ten page views and what you can do to improve.
+Let me share with you a couple of reasons why you’re stuck at less than ten page views and what you can do to improve your blog traffic.

 You aren’t attracting your target audience